laurencelundblade/QCBOR/README.md

 or `#define T_COSE_USE_PSA_CRYPTO_FROM_MBED_CRYPTO20`.

 Presumably, this will soon become less messy with the release of PSA Crypto 1.0.
-Presumably the older implementations like MBed Crypto 1.1 will stop being used.
+Presumably the older implementations like Mbed Crypto 1.1 will stop being used.
 Also, PSA Crypto 1.0 has official #defines to manage API versions.